kolayne/linux-cpu-scaling-helper/README.md

 # CPU energy preference switcher (plus)

-This tool lets you switch performance preferences for a CPU on Linux via cpufreq driver (`cpufreq-utils` is not needed).
+This tool lets you switch performance preferences for a CPU on Linux with cpufreq driver (`cpufreq-utils` is not needed).
 Features:

 -  Get current modes for CPU cores
 -  Set new mode for all cores